In Search of the Spirit of the Irish Poet and Mystic – William Butler Yeats

 Yeats’s father was John Butler Yeats, who was a portrait painter.
 His mother was Susan Mary Pollexfen Yeats.
 Yeats had four siblings.

 Growing up, Yeats attended school in London.
 He spent his time between London and Co.
 Sligo, Ireland.
-Despite growing up in Ireland and England, he did not identify himself as Protestant or Catholic; however, he was pro Ireland’s Independence from England.
+Despite growing up in Ireland and England, he did not identify himself as Protestant or Catholic; however, he was pro-Ireland’s Independence from England.
 Yeats was a gifted and successful writer/poet and playwright.
 He won the Nobel Prize in Literature in 1923.
 In addition to his writing, Yeats also spent many years of his adult life studying spiritualism and practicing magick.
 His interest in mysticism is a thread that weaves throughout Yeat’s life, interweaving in his relationships and writing.

 William Butler Yeats – the Mystic

 Yeats had a lifelong interest in mysticism and spiritualism.
 He was specifically interested in understanding what happens after death but was interested in communicating with the deceased.
-His interest was also about how he could use magick to influence his life on earth.
+His interest was also in how he could use magick to influence his life on earth.

 In 1885, Yeats was involved in the formation of the Dublin Hermetic Order of the Golden Dawn.
 They held seances to communicate with spirits.
 He was also a member of the Theosophical Society.
 In 1892, Yeats wrote: “The mystical life is the center of all that I do and all that I think and all that I write.”